hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609902v1-personalens-a-benchmark-for-personalization-evaluation-in-conversati.md

 ---
 layout: default
-title: PersonaLens: A Benchmark for Personalization Evaluation in Conversational AI Assistants
+title: "PersonaLens: A Benchmark for Personalization Evaluation in Conversational AI Assistants"
 ---

 # PersonaLens: A Benchmark for Personalization Evaluation in Conversational AI Assistants